What you can expect from this article.

 Human Resources Hub

-Notion offers awesome templates for teams, and even a page of how other companies are using Notion that I couldn't recommend enough.
-Above is a screenshot of how I've created a hub bucketing all of the HR functions I prioritize in our company.
-While I don't store any private information inside Notion, it is a fantastic function for organization and quick storage or recall.
+Notion even has a page for teams that showcases how other companies are using Notion.
+These templates are great for creative inspiration.
+Above is a screenshot of how I’ve created a hub bucketing all of the HR functions I prioritize in our company.
+While I don’t store any private information inside Notion, it is a fantastic function for organization and quick storage or recall.
+I could spend months showing how I use Notion, but it should be clear by now that the options are limitless.

 How to get Notion

-Simply download it, what are you waiting for?
-Whether you are using a Mac or a PC, desktop users can download each version here 👈.
+Simply download it.
+I recommend using the desktop app available for both Mac and PC, download each version here 👈.
 Mobile users can download Notion directly from the app stores or by clicking here for iPhone users at the Apple App Store or the Google Play Store for Android users.
 If you prefer to use the web browser instead, that is an option as well by going to Notion.so and logging in.
 Best of all, for individual users, Notion is now free!
-Lastly, Notion raised an additional $50 Million last summer amidst the start of our pandemic.
+Lastly, Notion raised an additional $50 Millionlast summer amidst the start of our pandemic.
 I see a bright future for Notion which entails adding more features and API integration to their already powerful software as remote work continues to be the new norm.